An extension of noughts and crosses in which the grid is enlarged

 intervals.
 Can you predict the colour of the 18th mark?
 The 100th

-How many different cuboids can you make when you use four CDs or
+How many different symmetrical shapes can you make by shading triangles or squares?

 This article for teachers describes how modelling number properties

 involving multiplication using an array of objects not only allows

 children to represent their thinking with concrete materials,. . . .